Azure/azure-resource-provider-sdk/docs/README.md

 ###Subscription Operations

 When a user purchases a specific _Service Plan_ with our Add-on, Azure will start sending your RP _subscription lifecycle events_ for the resource created.
-For example, if a user purchases the Add-on "Clouditrace" on the "Bronze" _Service Plan_, the Clouditrace RP will start receiving _subscription lifecycle events_ for that _Service Plan_ so that your service can take the appropriate action.
+For example, if a user purchases the Add-on "Contoso" using the "Bronze" _Service Plan_, the Contoso RP will start receiving _subscription lifecycle events_ for that _Service Plan_ so that your service can take the appropriate action.

+To state this another way, _subscription lifecycle events_ occur based on resource operations performed by your customer.
+E.g. Your RP will receive a subscription `Registered` event for each Subscription before the first Resource is provisioned.
+This will be a "POST" Request.
+Once that is complete a provision Request will start.

 An RP will need to handle four _subscription lifecycle events_, identified by the 'EntityState' field in the Request from Azure:
 - `Registered` The user intends to purchase a _Service Plan_ under this Azure subscription.